(about half the cost of an after-school club)

 All About Parenting shows you what to do instead of punishing.
 Turn mistakes into learning opportunities.
 Discover techniques that will make ‘the job of being a parent’ feel like a breeze.

 You tell them to turn off the TV and they start screaming or crying.
 On a good day they may only try and wangle more screen time out of you.
 Demands to pick up the toys are greeted with that look: “I don’t want to!
 You do it!”.
 It’s lunch time and your child is pestering you for a plate of chips instead of your healthy soup.
 They won’t accept your refusals and every day feels like a minefield littered with ‘No’s, whining, endless negotiations and intermittent tears (sometimes, crocodile ones).

 Instead of putting your head in your hands and crying too, learn proven techniques that work and can help you turn your child’s ‘No’s into ‘Yes’s.

-If you opt to pay in installments, you’re signing up to regular Direct Debit payments.
-Automatic monthly payments on your card mean you can enjoy uninterrupted access to the program.
-Interrupting payment on installments will result in your account being temporarily suspended until the next payment is received.
+If you opt to pay in instalments, your program will automatically have recurring payment enabled.
+This means that on the due date, your card will automatically be charged for the next instalment, so that you can keep your access to the program uninterrupted.
+Interrupting your instalment payment will result in your access being temporarily suspended until the next payment is received.

 Going through Chapter 1 is like when you read the first chapter of a book.
 You certainly get an idea of what it’s like, and you can decide if you want more.
 But you cannot pretend to know everything about what the book says.